dragonrider23/rabbithole/README.md

 RabbitHole
 ==========

-RabbitHole is a shell-like portal that can be used to restrict users to a subset of commands as specified by an administrator.
-It does offer a shell option to drop into Bash.
+RabbitHole is an extensible, easy to use restrictive shell.
+It does offer an option to drop into Bash if needed.
 This functionality can of course be restricted to only certain users.
 This project was created with network administration in mind.

 Install
 -------